goatwu1993/Blog/content/posts/aws/subnet.md

 1. For subnets with same usage, allocate to different AZ to have HA.
 1. Can be associate to a route table.
+1. For public subnet to access Internet, use Internet Gateway.
+   For private subnet to access Internet, use NAT Gateway.